Skip to content

 };

-The sandbox calls http://my.worker and the handler runs entirely inside the Workers runtime, outside of the sandbox.
+Calls to http://my.worker from the sandbox invoke the handler, which runs inside the Workers runtime, outside the sandbox.

 JavaScript